Subaru Forester hybrid review

 In This Review

-- 1Verdict - currently readingThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but still hard to justify at this price
+- 1Verdict - currently readingThe all-wheel-drive Subaru Forester e-Boxer hybrid is great off-road and comfortable on-road, but its price is quite hard to justify

 - 2MPG & CO2 emissionsYou’d expect better efficiency despite the Subaru Forester e-Boxer hybrid's size and off-road credentials

 - 3Running costsThe Subaru Forester e-Boxer hybrid's five-year warranty and reputation for reliability are big incentives, but company-car and other tax costs are high

 - 4Engines, drive & performancePerformance is a bit weak on the road, but once you head off it, the Subaru Forester e-Boxer hybrid is king of this class